Pisces Jewellery: Dreamers, Empaths, and the Sign That Feels Everything

 What planets rule Pisces?
 Neptune (modern ruler, discovered 1846) and Jupiter (traditional ruler).
 Neptune governs dreams, intuition, and spirituality.
 Jupiter governs expansion, optimism, and philosophy.
 Together, they create a personality that's idealistic, imaginative, and generous.

 What stones are associated with Pisces?
 Amethyst (intuition and clarity), aquamarine (the sea and emotional calm), moonstone (inner light and cycles), and blue lace agate (communication and peace).
 Amethyst is the most traditional; aquamarine is the most directly connected to Pisces' water element.
+The Pisces month bridges late February and most of March, and the birthstones-by-month guide covers both amethyst and aquamarine in their official month slots.

 Are Pisces really as sensitive as people say?
 The archetype says yes, and most Pisces would agree.
 The sensitivity isn't weakness.
 It's a processing style.
 Pisces takes in more emotional information than most signs, and that information affects them more deeply.
 This is the same quality that makes them extraordinary artists and empathetic friends.
 The sensitivity and the creativity aren't separate traits.
 They're the same trait expressed differently.